Lean manufacturing to streamline operations

 You can do whatever you need to do with it, you just need a little imagination and engineering, and you WILL come up with something that will work for any individual application.

 David Clarke – Quality Engineer at Hologic

 Reducing movement waste with an effective floor layout

 Reducing movement waste was the most significant accomplishment in implementing lean manufacturing practices.
 Condensing workspace and clearing away clutter achieved this, which in turn made it much easier for employees to find the right tools, equipment, and parts quickly as they were all close at hand.

 In 2017, Hologic’s Danbury, Connecticut site received the Manufacturing Leadership Excellence Award from the Manufacturing Leadership Council and Frost & Sullivan.
 This award honors companies and individual leaders shaping the future of global manufacturing.
-The company is also set to receive 2 other awards in 2018 for major changes they have brought about in the Aries and AWS areas.
+The company is also set to receive two other awards in 2018 for significant changes they have brought about in the Aries and AWS areas.